Skip to content

 Traits

-A trait can also let the contract inheriting it to override the behavior of its functions and the value of its constants.
+A trait can also allow the contract inheriting it to override the behavior of its functions and the values of its constants.

 Example of a trait Ownable from @stdlib/ownable: